Bricktech2000/Atto-8/spec/microcomputer.md

 ## Overview

 The Atto-8 microcomputer is a minimalist computer based on the Atto-8 microprocessor, as defined in [/spec/microprocessor.md](../spec/microprocessor.md).
 It equips the processor with memory, a clock, a display, and #todo input.
-It is designed to be a simple, easy-to-understand computer that takes full advantage of the Atto-8 microprocessor.
+It is designed to be a simple system that takes full advantage of the Atto-8 microprocessor.
+It is intended to be used as a learning tool for students and hobbyists, and as a basis for more complex processors.

 ## Features